EasternWind416/mltoys/README.md

 # mltoys
-Machine Learning Toys for Learning Stuff
+**Machine Learning Toys for Learning Stuff**.

+#### June 1st, 2020

+- New updated SVM method and test data.

 #### May 18th, 2020

-New updated naive bayes method and test data.
+- New updated naive bayes method and test data.

-### May 14th, 2020
+#### May 14th, 2020

-New updated regression method and test data.
+- New updated regression method and test data.

-### April 16th, 2020
+#### April 16th, 2020

-New updated simple GDA and test package.
+- New updated simple GDA and test package.

-### April 11th, 2020
+#### April 11th, 2020

-New updated simple logistic regression algorithm and test package.
+- New updated simple logistic regression algorithm and test package.

-### April 10th, 2020
+#### April 10th, 2020

-New updated simple linear regression algorithm.
+- New updated simple linear regression algorithm.